YHOYO/oripa/webapp/README.md

 * `createDocumentStore` &mdash; an observable store that emits the crease-pattern document state.
 * `createCanvasPresenter` &mdash; the 2D renderer responsible for drawing grid and edge layers.
-* `createToolRegistry` and `createHistoryTimeline` &mdash; lightweight DOM presenters to populate the sidebar.
+* `createToolRegistry`, `createSelectionInspector` and `createHistoryTimeline` &mdash; lightweight DOM presenters to populate the sidebar.

 When the page loads the application: